-In reality, you can increase productivity by taking regular breaks throughout the day.
+In reality, you can increase productivity by using your time management to take regular breaks throughout the day.

 The key, though, is not to be vague.
 In other words, don’t just block out a 15-minute break every 90-minutes.
-Instead, schedule a time slot per day and decide how you will spend it in advance.
+Instead, schedule a scheduling event per day and decide how you will spend it in advance.
 Ideally, this would be based on your circadian rhythms.

 By designating every break a particular name, such as “Wednesday a.m. break: 15-minute walk,” you can make sure it is used effectively.
 You may also toss your gym or walking shoes into the car after looking at your planner on Wednesday morning.